johnnovak/easywave/README.md

   `sampleRate` and `numChannels` properties.

-* Find all chunks in the file and store this info as a sequence of `WaveChunkInfo` objects in the `chunks` property.
+* Find all chunks in the file and store this info as a sequence of `ChunkInfo` objects in the `chunks` property.
 The size of the sample data in bytes will be available through the `dataSize` property.

 * If `readRegions` was set to `true`, try to read marker and region